cjmurray1985/yahoo-feed-specs/content/welcome-kit.md

 * **Lead assets :** Place the `<LinkedSlideshow>` tag outside `<content:encoded>` to display as the primary media at the top of the article
 * **Inline content :** Place the `<LinkedSlideshow>` tag inside `<content:encoded>` to embed within the article body

-To get more information on how to provide slideshow feeds to Yahoo, please refer to the document Technical guidelines for slideshow ingestion .
+To get more information on how to provide slideshow feeds to Yahoo, please refer to the document [Technical guidelines for slideshow ingestion](/docs/slideshow-ingestion).

 **Lead Asset Slideshow:**